smonev/mblrdr/README.md

 mblrdr - a rss reader for your mobile
 ======

-Mblrdr runs on Google App Engine and is using React and react-router.
-Google App Engine have some free tier so you can install it to check it out.
+Mblrdr runs on Google App Engine and is using react and react-router.

 Intended Use
 ======